ryx/elasticwatch/README.md

 # elasticwatch v0.0.1

-Elasticwatch is a nifty tool that periodically queries an elasticsearch database and compares the results to a given expectation.
+Elasticwatch is a nifty tool that queries an elasticsearch database and compares the results to a given expectation.
 If the results don't match the expectation a reporter is notified and can perform any kind of action (e.g. heat up the coffeemaker via IFTTT before sending an email to your dev team ;-) ...).

 This allows to create intelligent alarming setups based on your ELK data, no matter if it's gathered from infrastructure monitoring, RUM data, ecommerce KPIs or anything else.
 No other tools needed.